ablinovsolvd/kotlin-basic-course/cource/practice/chapter3-object-oriented-programming/class-practice/class-practice-unit1-5.md

 - Add a setter for `title` so that empty titles are not allowed.
 - In another file, import the `Book` class, create two books, and print their descriptions.
 - Try to set one book's title to an empty string and show that the title does not change.

 ---

+## Task 3: "Employee Access Control"

+Create a package called `company`.
+Inside it, make a class `Employee` with:

+- A public property `name` (String).
+- A private property `salary` (Double).
+- A public constructor to set both values.
+- A public function `showInfo()` that prints the name and salary.
+- A public function `giveRaise(amount: Double)` that increases salary by `amount`.

+In your main function:
+- Import `Employee` and create an employee.
+- Try to read and change the salary directly from main (it should not work).
+- Give the employee a raise and print their info.

+---

+## Task 4: "Student Grades with Protected Data"

+Create a package called `school`.
+Inside it, make a base class `Student` with:

+- A public property `name` (String).
+- A protected property `grade` (Int).
+- A constructor that sets both values.
+- A public function `showGrade()` that prints the student's name and grade.

+Create a subclass `HonorsStudent` that inherits from `Student` and:

+- Has a function `boostGrade()` that increases `grade` by 5 (but not higher than 100).

+In your main function:
+- Import both classes, create a `Student` and an `HonorsStudent`.
+- Use `boostGrade()` on the honors student and print the grades.
+- Try to access the `grade` property directly from main (should not work).

+---